bshurikan/Beni-BandcampPlayer/README.md

 - No worries, it's safe to run.
 The EXE is the same code you can read on GitHub.
 - **To continue:** Click "More info" and "Run anyway", Windows won't nag you again for the same .exe.

-**Windows 7: Missing DLL or Failed to load Python Errors**
-- If the app won't launch on Windows 7 and you see errors like "api-ms-win-core-path-l1-1-0.dll not found" or "Failed to load Python DLL," Windows 7 is missing a DLL required by Python 3.11+.
-- Fix it with the latest compatibility patch from nalexandru: https://github.com/nalexandru/api-ms-win-core-path-HACK/releases
-- Download the latest release and copy the DLLs to the following locations:
-  - x86 → C:\Windows\SysWOW64
-  - x64 → C:\Windows\System32 (Admin rights may be needed)
-- Launch the app!
-- Thanks to @alabx for this [fix](https://github.com/kameryn1811/Bandcamp-Downloader/issues/6)!

 **"Player not responding or sluggish"**
 - This App requires a high speed internet connection.
 - Verify the Bandcamp URL is valid and accessible (sometimes artists remove access to an album or redirect it), check the album page to make sure its still there, remove the url and readd it.